Come and See: Plot

-Kosach makes the collaborator douse the Germans with a can of petrol brought there by Flyora, as a runner approaches bearing a torch lit from the burning village, but the disgusted crowd shoots them all before they can be set on fire.
-As the partisans leave, Flyora notices a framed portrait of Adolf Hitler in a puddle and proceeds to shoot it numerous times.
-As he does so, a montage of clips from Hitler's life play in reverse, but when Hitler is shown as a baby on his mother's lap, Flyora stops shooting and cries.
-A title card informs: "628 Belorussian villages were destroyed, along with all their inhabitants."
-Flyora rushes to rejoin his comrades, and they march through the birch woods as snow blankets the ground.
+As the partisans leave, Flyora notices a boy looking at a painting of Hitler in a puddle.
+When the boy leaves, Flyora repeatedly shoots the portrait; a montage of clips from Hitler's life plays in reverse, but when Hitler is shown as a baby on his mother's lap, Flyora stops shooting and cries.
+A title card states, "628 Belorussian villages were destroyed, along with all their inhabitants".
+Flyora rushes to rejoin his comrades.